Gauravxo/Twitter_clone/README.md

-# 🐦 Twitter Clone — Full-Stack Java App with DevOps, AWS & CI/CD 🚀
+🌩️ Full-Stack DevOps AWS Infrastructure 🚀

-Welcome to the **Twitter Clone Project**, a production-ready, full-stack Java application deployed using modern DevOps practices and cloud infrastructure on AWS.

-This project combines a powerful Spring Boot backend with complete CI/CD pipelines, containerization, infrastructure as code, and Kubernetes orchestration — all wrapped into a professional cloud-ready deployment stack.

-🔗 **Live Demo** (optional): _Deploy on your AWS using Terraform + Jenkins + EKS_

----
+Welcome to the Terraform-Powered AWS & DevOps Automation Suite — an end-to-end, enterprise-grade solution for launching secure, production-ready infrastructure on AWS.
+This project orchestrates Terraform, AWS EC2, EKS (Kubernetes), Jenkins, Nexus, SonarQube, and more — with just a few commands.

+🔥 From Infrastructure to CI/CD to Monitoring — All in One Repo!

 ## ✨ Features